LucasAmos/lucasamos.dev-next/posts/eventbridge.md

 ---
 title: Using EventBridge to unlock AWS event-driven architectures
-subtitle: 'Run code in response to events and decouple your applications'
+subtitle: "Run code in response to events and decouple your applications"
-date: '2020-09-19'
+date: "2020-09-19"
 previewImage: images/jest.png
 ---